wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 The value of receive_timestamp_basis MUST be less than the smallest receive timestamp reported, and MUST remain constant for the entire duration of the session.
+The receive_timestamp_basis is a local value that is not communicated to the peer.

-TODO: Discuss (here or below) why receive timestamps are reported relative to the basis, rather than in absolute time to avoid clock synchronization between endpoints and to make the field more compact.
+Receive timestamps are reported relative to the basis, rather than in absolute time to avoid requiring clock synchronization between endpoints and to make the frame more compact.

 # Discussion